Acting – entry points

 As well as developing your work and techniques, it’s advisable to begin building your understanding of the industry.
-Work experience, work shadowing or voluntary work at galleries, private collections, shows at studios can help furnish you with greater awareness and contacts.
+Work experience, work shadowing or voluntary work – at galleries, private collections, design collectives, design agencies or similar – can help furnish you with greater awareness and contacts.
 Proactively creating opportunities to show your work is advisable, and developing ways to raise awareness of your work online is important.

 Formal training and qualifications are common amongst those who work professionally in the field, although individuals with lots of talent but no qualifications can also emerge.
-There is an approximate correlation between higher prices and the artist’s qualifications.
+In fine art, there is an approximate correlation between higher prices and the artist’s qualifications.
 Investigate further study options using Prospects Postgraduate Study webpages.

 The best way to get into creative writing is… get writing!
 Self-discipline is a key skill, and learning how to motivate yourself and produce work is vital.
-Ways to get published include being accepted for representation by a literary agent (most common route), self-publishing online, or through contact directly with commissioning editors.
+Keep working on your portfolio and consider writing and keeping your own blog.
+This is a good way to collate your writing and develop your skills and interests in a creative way.
+Ways to get published include being accepted for representation by a literary agent (the most common route), self-publishing online, or through contact directly with commissioning editors.
 Very few publishers accept unsolicited scripts.

 The relatively recent rise of MA Creative Writing courses has delivered a number of publishing success stories.
 Often these writers’ ‘discovery’ arises from the end of year showcase (a website, printed document or physical event) which draws the attention of the publishing industry.
 Although the MA is certainly not a requirement for a career in writing, many successful graduates cite the showcase and the peer review throughout the course as the two key benefits; check for these carefully in assessing courses.
 If you’re not sure about the full MA, short courses are available from organisations such as the Arvon Foundation, which also has bursaries available.